What would the perfect language immersion trip be in your opinion?

 Don’t fall back onto English to avoid looking silly.

-The very first day I got here to Italy I went into a little pizzeria to get a slice of my favourite anchovie pizza.
+The very first day I got here to Italy I went into a little pizzeria to get a slice of my favorite anchovie pizza.
 All I could manage in Italian was something along the lines of:

 “Hi.
 This pizza.
 I want.”